christophrumpel/chatbot-php-boilerplate/readme.md

 ---

 If you want to start building a chatbot in PHP, then this boilerplate is a perfect start.
-It includes everything you need to know to connect you application to a messenger (currently on Facebook Messenger support).
-You will find simple examples to reply to the messenger.
+It includes everything you need to know to connect you application to a messenger platform.
+You will find simple examples to reply to chat messages.
+(Currently only Facebook Messenger is supported)

-Additionally this boilerplate supports bot platforms like [api.ai](http://api.ai) and [wit.ai](http://wit.ai) (wit .ai coming soon) too.
-This will help you to process and understand the user's message and intent.
+Additionally this boilerplate supports bot platforms like [api.ai](http://api.ai) and [wit.ai](http://wit.ai) too. (wit .ai coming soon).
+This will help you to process and understand the user's intent.

 This package uses [PSR-1][] and [PSR-2][],  If you notice compliance oversights, please send a patch via pull request.